luke-codewalker/js-learnings/README.md

 - `classes.js`: ES6 classes and their usage
 - `iterators.js`: a look at iterators
 - `generators.js`: a look at generators
+- `symbols.js`: what are Symbols and what makes them special

 ## Notes